Albert Gatschet: Personality

 Although highly regarded for his work, Gatschet had a reputation for being solitary, emotionally distant, and unresponsive, which led to some tension between him and his colleagues.
 In a letter to Wilberforce Eames, James Pilling – Powell's chief clerk – described Gatschet as "certainly more nearly devoid of all idea of courtesy and social decorum than any man I have ever met".
 Pilling also berated Gatschet for continuing to browse his papers unsupervised and without permission.
-John Napoleon Brinton Hewitt refused to speak to Gatschet at all.
+D. G. Brinton, another member of Powell's team, refused to speak to Gatschet at all.
 However, Gatschet's usefulness during the survey prompted Powell to protect him from the enmity of other members of the entourage.

 Gatschet's friend and colleague James Mooney wrote that "his chief characteristics were thoroughness and absolute honesty", but admitted that "it was practically impossible for him to collaborate" with others in his work.
 The National Cyclopædia of American Biography similarly described him as "a brilliant and painstaking scholar [...] of an unusually retiring nature and, by preference, most of his important work was accomplished alone".
 Alfred Kroeber described meeting him thus:

 Gatschet I saw at least once in Washington, but he seemed as shy for an old man as I certainly was for a young one, and we did not get far.
 He rarely attended meetings; as Mooney says, he "preferred to work alone".

-Still, he was known as morally upright, loyal, and unwilling to tolerate pseudoscience.
+He was also known as morally upright, loyal, and unwilling to tolerate pseudoscience.
 In response to one such claim, he remarked: "To guess is not science".